Frequently Asked Questions

 • What is the Piezoelectric effect?

-Quartz crystals depend upon the piezoelectric effect in order to function.
-It is based upon a quartz resonator coated with an electrode on both faces then mounted in a sealed holder.
-Application of an external AC voltage to these electrodes gives rise to a mechanical vibration.
+Quartz crystals rely on the piezoelectric effect for their operation.
+This involves a quartz resonator connected with electrodes on both faces and mounted in a sealed holder.
+Applying an external AC voltage to these electrodes generates a mechanical vibration.
+To know more characteristics of Quartz crystal, refer our App Note

 • What is the minimum information needed to order a crystal?